A chain level Batalin-Vilkovisky structure in string topology via de Rham chains: Differentiable spaces and de Rham chains

 Let us define an orientation on $U \times_M V$.
 Let $F_U:= \Ker \, de_U \subset TU$, $F_V:=\Ker \, de_V \subset TV$.
 There exist exact sequences

 Then we obtain isomorphisms

-Since $M$, $U$, $V$ are oriented, one can define an orientation on $F_U$ (resp. $F_V$) so that the first (resp. second) isomorphism is orientation preserving.
-Then, one can define an orientation of $U \times_M V$ so that the third isomorphism is orientation preserving.
-Now, $U \times_M V$ is an oriented submanifold of the Euclidean space.
-Therefore, $U \times_M V$ is an element of $\mca{U}$.
+Since $M$, $U$ and $V$ are oriented, one can define an orientation on $F_U$ (resp. $F_V$) so that the first (resp. second) isomorphism is orientation-preserving.
+Then, one can define an orientation of $U \times_M V$ so that the third isomorphism is orientation-preserving.
+Equipped with this choice of orientation, $U \times_M V$ is an oriented submanifold of a Euclidean space and is therefore an element of $\mca{U}$.